blockbridge/blockbridge-kb/release/5.1/index.md

 * **Enclosure and Volume Visibility:** The web console now affords a more consistent and easier to navigate view of enclosures, volumes, and their underlying physical storage devices.

+* **Grafana:** We're excited to offer Grafana support for datastore statistics.
+  You can monitor all of your Blockbridge storage engines from a single dashboard, using the standard JSON datasource plugin.
+Ask us for our example dashboard!

+* **Capacity-Scaled Burst IOPS Credits:** You can now create service templates that scale the IOPS burst credit pool with the capacity of the provisioned volume.

+* **Compression Scheduling:** The datastore now supports a daily schedule for performing data compression.
+The dataplane maintains a list of data segments to compress during the off hours, then processes them when the schedule permits.

 ---